Sowmya0667/Hiding-Sensitive-Information/README.md

 - Note: Due to file size, the model is not included in the repository.
 Contact the repository owner or train your own model using the provided scripts.

-Prepare Data:
+## Prepare Data

-- Place raw images in data/raw/.
+- Place raw images in data/raw/ or test images in data/test/.
+- Place the YOLOv8 data configuration file (data.yaml) in data/.
-- Annotations (if available) should be in data/annotations/ in LabelStudio format.
+- Annotations should be in data/annotations/ in LabelStudio format.
-- ⚠️ Note: Sensitive data is not included in this repository.
+- ⚠️ **Warning**: Sensitive data is not included in this repository.
 Users must provide their own dataset.
+Ensure sensitive files are excluded from version control using .gitignore.

 ## 🧪 Usage